-Should you choose Garmin Forerunner 245 or the Vivoactive 4?
+Should you choose the Garmin Forerunner 245 or Vivoactive 4?

 - Music version costs more

-For those who like doing a multitude of sports rather than just one, this GPS smartwatch will serve you well.
-It's equipped with over 20 sport modes, after all.
-You also get a touchscreen, an altimeter, and Garmin Pay.
+For those who enjoy many different sports, the Garmin Vivoactive 4 may be a better fit.
+This attractive lifestyle watch is equipped with over 20 sports modes.
+You also get two size options, a touchscreen, an altimeter, and Garmin Pay.

 Pros